-By the end of the course the student should be able to (i) model strategic interactions as games, (ii) discuss and predict the behavior of players according to different solution concepts, (iii) understand the benefits and limitations of different solution concepts, (iv) understand the implications of repeated interactions, (v) model incomplete and asymmetric information in games and understand how they can affect individuals' behavior.
+By the end of the course students will be able to model situations of economic and social interaction as games, discuss and predict the behavior of players according to different solution concepts, understand the benefits and limitations of those concepts, model incomplete information in games, and critically comprehend existing economic models.

 (In case of multiple editions, please check the period, as it may vary)

 There is no formal requirement.
 Students must be comfortable with mathematical thinking and rigorous arguments.

 A. Mas-Colell, M.D.
 Whinston, J.R.
 Green, Microeconomic Theory, Oxford University Press.
 E. van Damme, Stability and Perfection of Nash Equilibria, Springer-Verlag, Berlin.

 The final assessment is based on a written exam at the end of the course, which will focus on material presented and discussed in lectures.
 Students can gain extra points through active participation during lectures.